qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 ### Enumerating GenBank records

-For each species identified, the Entrez API is used to query GenBank records that match that species at the given locus.The query is dynamically generated to include all synonyms for the locus specified in the workflow's [loci.json](./loci.json) file. the taxid is extracted from NCBI taxonomies [using taxonkit](#blast---extracting-taxonomic-metadata).
+For each species identified, the Entrez API is used to query GenBank records that match that species at the given locus.
+The query is dynamically generated to include all synonyms for the locus specified in the workflow's [loci.json](./loci.json) file. the taxid is extracted from NCBI taxonomies [using taxonkit](#blast---extracting-taxonomic-metadata).

 For example, the following locus and taxon "Homo sapiens" (taxid `9606`):